kevinolega/callcentertrainingtips/6wel/guidelines/lesson-zero.md

 If I don't quit, and I kept going, I can keep getting a little better, and eventually, I'll level up just like in a video game.

-This is also my experience when I went to the gym and when I learned martial arts.
+This is also my experience when I went to the gym and when I practiced martial arts.

 And this works for any professional skill.